-Airlander delivers a future of zero-carbon aviation, connecting the unconnected
+Airlander delivers a future of zero-emissions aviation, connecting the unconnected

 Airlander’s hybrid aircraft technology delivers a new category in aviation with the potential to make air services more efficient, more available, more equitable and more sustainable.
 Airlander connects the unconnected, overcoming bottlenecks in today’s transport systems, delivering new economic opportunities in underserved places, and breaking the link between air services and emissions.